Mandala above, detail of Waterfall, 2006, 2023

 from Sanskrit maṇḍala ‘disk’.

-A recent full lunar eclipse underlined the power of the circle in an exquisite way- a pink planet, much more spherical in the night sky than it usually appears.
-I find the form of a circle to be very centering, meditative, like making a pot on a potterʼs wheel or holding one’s hands around a cup of tea.
+A recent full lunar eclipse underlined the power of the circle in an exquisite way- a pink planet, much more spherical in the night sky than it usually appears, I find the form of a circle to be very centering, meditative.

 Beloved Buddhist teacher, Thich Nhat Hanh wrote ten love letters to Mother Earth in a book recently reprinted in part by Emergence Magazine.* In one letter (Our Journey of Eons) he describes how scientists believe the earth and moon were created: